ray-project/ray/doc/source/cluster/kubernetes/examples/mnist-training-example.md

 # rayjob-pytorch-mnist-raycluster-rkdmq-head-m4dsl          1/1     Running   0          5m32s
 ```

-Check that the job is in the `RUNNING` status:
+Check that the RayJob is in the `RUNNING` status:

 ```sh
 kubectl get rayjob